Trip Planning Tips

-- Are you equipped with the Ten Essentials?
+- Are you equipped with The Essentials?

 To clarify, Campbell River Search and Rescue cannot fill the role of the designated check-in person.
-Consider the use of a Spot Messenger or a Delorme In-Reach beacon for emergency messages to home via satellite.
+Consider the use of a Spot Messenger or a Garmin In-Reach beacon for emergency messages to home via satellite.

 For more information on trip planning, and a trip planning form, visit AdventureSmart.

 Hug-A-Tree and Survive is one of several outdoor education programs presented by Campbell River SAR volunteers throughout our community.
 Hug-A-Tree and Survive is aimed at children grades K-5 and teaches them what to do if they find themselves lost in the woods alone.

 The Survive Outside program offered by AdventureSmart is a great way to learn the value of preparation for safety in outdoor activities.
 Augment your basic outdoor survival knowledge by taking the “Survive Outside- A Guide to Outdoor Safety,” program offered by AdventureSmart.